mgornick/Trademark-Search/readme.md

 #Trademark Search

 ##Purpose
-Professor Hyman (?) wants to do a search for a trademark on Google, Bing, and Yahoo and get the top organic search results and the top sponsored links (limit 5 - 10 for each).
+Professor David Hyman wants to do a search for a trademark on Google, Bing, and Yahoo and get the top organic search results and the top sponsored links (limit 5 - 10 for each).
 In the end he wants an Excel file will all of these results organized as well as a 'screenshot' of the search results page as well as each of the organic search and sponsored links.

 ##Code Overview
 Basically the purpose of the code is to do the following: